The-Marcy-Lab-School/swe-sr-1-1/README.md

 ## Question 5

 Imagine you are teaching a brand new programmer a brief lesson about functions.
 Your lesson should have the following components:
+* A technical definition ("According to MDN, a function is...").
-* An explanation of the concept with an analogy ("In JavaScript, a function is like a ...")
+* An explanation of the concept with an analogy ("You can think of a function a ...")
-* An example of the syntax for an arrow function using a JavaScript code block (triple back ticks)
+* An example of the syntax for an arrow function using a JavaScript code block (triple backticks)
 * An explanation of the syntax using the terms **arrow function**, **parameter**, **code block**, and **return statement**

 Below, we've provided an outline for your response but feel free to modify it as you see fit.